katiestar99/ansible/docs/docsite/rst/porting_guides/porting_guide_2.0.rst

 * porting task includes
 * More dynamic.
 Corner-case formats that were not supposed to work now do not, as expected.
-* variables defined in the yaml dict format https://github.com/ansible/ansible/issues/13324
+* variables defined in the yaml dict format https://github.com/assible/assible/issues/13324
 * templating (variables in playbooks and template lookups) has improved with regard to keeping the original instead of turning everything into a string.
   If you need the old behavior, quote the value to pass it around as a string.
 * Empty variables and variables set to null in yaml are no longer converted to empty strings.
 They will retain the value of `None`.
-  You can override the `null_representation` setting to an empty string in your config file by setting the :envvar:`ANSIBLE_NULL_REPRESENTATION` environment variable.
+  You can override the `null_representation` setting to an empty string in your config file by setting the :envvar:`ASSIBLE_NULL_REPRESENTATION` environment variable.
-* Extras callbacks must be whitelisted in ansible.cfg.
-Copying is no longer necessary but whitelisting in ansible.cfg must be completed.
+* Extras callbacks must be whitelisted in assible.cfg.
+Copying is no longer necessary but whitelisting in assible.cfg must be completed.
 * dnf module has been rewritten.
 Some minor changes in behavior may be observed.
 * win_updates has been rewritten and works as expected now.
 * from 2.0.1 onwards, the implicit setup task from gather_facts now correctly inherits everything from play, but this might cause issues for those setting
-  `environment` at the play level and depending on `ansible_env` existing.
+  `environment` at the play level and depending on `assible_env` existing.
 Previously this was ignored but now might issue an 'Undefined' error.

 Deprecated
 ----------

 While all items listed here will show a deprecation warning message, they still work as they did in 1.9.x.
-Please note that they will be removed in 2.2 (Ansible always waits two major releases to remove a deprecated feature).
+Please note that they will be removed in 2.2 (Assible always waits two major releases to remove a deprecated feature).

 * Bare variables in ``with_`` loops should instead use the ``"{{ var }}"`` syntax, which helps eliminate ambiguity.
-* The ansible-galaxy text format requirements file.
+* The assible-galaxy text format requirements file.
 Users should use the YAML format for requirements instead.
 * Undefined variables within a ``with_`` loop's list currently do not interrupt the loop, but they do issue a warning; in the future, they will issue an error.
 * Using dictionary variables to set all task parameters is unsafe and will be removed in a future version.
 For example::